exact-payments/next-merchant-demo/p2-complete/README.md

 ### Environment
 This program requires a `.env.local` with the following:
 - P2_ACCOUNT_ID: Your Account ID
-- ORGANIZATION_APP_TOKEN: An application token generated for the Exact Payments API
+- APPLICATION_TOKEN: An application token generated for the Exact Payments API
 - NEXT_PUBLIC_BASE_URL: set to `http://localhost:3000` for local development- something else if you are deploying somewhere.

 Run the following to start a development instance of the app.